Flazher/BossPuzzle/README.md

-Q: The hell is this?
+Q: What the hell is this?
 ==

 A: This is just curses powered Boss puzzle organized in client-server model.